 If you wish to change your exam date or time, you must do so at least 24 hours prior to your appointment by using our website or by contacting Prometric's automated voice response system at: 866-891-6396 (in North America).

 There is no charge for changing an appointment within the same testing window if the change is made at least 24 hours prior to your appointment.
 If you paid via credit card online and cancel your exam, the card you used will be automatically refunded.
 However if you registered through mail or fax using any form of payment, after you cancel your exam, you must initiate a refund by completing the refund form on our website.
 Prometric will review refund requests and email decisions to you within 7-10 business days of receipt unless further research and/or documentation are required.
 Prometric reserves the right to request documentation to support any illness or emergency claim.
 Refund requests made via phone will not be accepted.
-If you change or cancel your appointment without proper notice, you will forfeit your examination fee(s)
+If you change or cancel your appointment without proper notice, you will forfeit your examination fee(s).

 What happens if I am absent or late for my appointment?